 9. Letting the Arc Strike Out of Work

-Although this mistake happens unintentionally, it is the result of not focus where you should be.
+Although this mistake happens unintentionally, it is the result of not focusing where you should be.
 Why is letting the arc strike out of work a problem?
-Because it can immediately ruin any metal it touches.
-You are likely to damage your work and the piece of metal you’re working on if you’re working on a material that requires increased precision.
+It can immediately ruin any metal it touches.
+If you’re working on a material that requires increased precision, you are likely to damage your work and the piece of metal you’re working on.

 To avoid the above, you need to stay calm and focused on the task at hand.
 In other words, you need to stay in your welding zone and not venture outside of it to avoid arc touches on the piece that are not needed and harmful.